Top Questions About Adoption for Expectant Mothers

 1. When Can I Contact an Adoption Professional?

 You can get in touch with an adoption professional at any time during your pregnancy or even after your baby is born.
-When you work with an adoption professional, intermediary, the state, or other adoption network, they should be able to help you at any stage in your pregnancy and beyond.
+When you work with adoption agencies or professionals, they should be able to help you at any stage in your pregnancy.
 In fact, there are families all throughout the country who are looking to adopt babies and older children, should you have need.
 When you finally do meet with an adoption professional, they will help you create an adoption plan that will walk you through every step of the process.

 2. How Much Will Adoption Cost Me?